Estimated reading time: 5 minutes

 A health risk assessment is another valuable tool that can be used to educate employees.

-My husband and I had a health risk assessment done in the last year and it was eye-opening to get a “score” on our health and healthy lifestyle.
+My husband and I had a health risk assessment done and it was eye-opening to get a “score” on our health and healthy lifestyle.

 While we scored pretty well, there were still things we learned that influenced some behavior changes in our health choices.